ava-labs/avalanche-docs/docs/nodes/maintain/subnet-configs.md

 Avalanche Subnets are public by default.
 It means that every node can sync and listen ongoing transactions/blocks in Subnets, even they're not validating the listened Subnet.

 Subnet validators can choose not to publish contents of blockchains via this configuration.
-If a node sets `validatorOnly` to true, the node exchanges messages only with this subnet's validators.
+If a node sets `validatorOnly` to true, the node exchanges messages only with this Subnet's validators.
 Other peers will not be able to learn contents of this Subnet from this node.

 :::tip
 This is a node-specific configuration.
 Every validator of this Subnet has to use this configuration in order to create a full private Subnet.